laravel-json-api/docs/4.0/tutorial/06-modifying-resources.md

   },
   "errors": [
     {
-      "detail": "The PATCH method is not supported for this route.
+      "detail": "The PATCH method is not supported for route api\/v1\/posts\/2.
 Supported methods: GET, HEAD.", "status": "405",
       "title": "Method Not Allowed"
     }